Bisbee Deportation

 The Bisbee Deportation was the illegal kidnapping and deportation of about 1,300 striking mine workers, their supporters, and citizen bystanders by 2,000 members of a deputized posse, who arrested them beginning on July 12, 1917, in Bisbee, Arizona.
 The action was orchestrated by Phelps Dodge, the major mining company in the area, which provided lists of workers and others who were to be arrested to the Cochise County sheriff, Harry C. Wheeler.
 Those arrested were taken to a local baseball park before being loaded onto cattle cars and deported 200 mi to Tres Hermanas in New Mexico.

 The 16-hour journey was through desert without food and with little water.
 Once unloaded, the deportees, most without money or transportation, were warned against returning to Bisbee.
-The US government soon brought in members of the US Army to assist with relocating the deportees to Columbus, New Mexico.
+The U.S. government soon brought in members of the U.S. Army to assist with relocating the deportees to Columbus, New Mexico.

 As Phelps Dodge, in collusion with the sheriff, had closed down access to outside communications, it was some time before the story was reported.
 The company presented their action as reducing threats to United States interests in World War I in Europe, largely because the wartime demand for copper was heavy.
 The Governor of New Mexico, in consultation with President Woodrow Wilson, provided temporary housing for the deportees.
 A presidential mediation commission investigated the actions in November 1917, and in its final report, described the deportation as "wholly illegal and without authority in law, either State or Federal (Page 6)."

-Nevertheless, no individual, company, or agency was ever convicted in connection with the deportations.
+No individual, company, or agency was ever convicted in connection with the deportations.
 Arizona and Cochise County never prosecuted the case, and in United States v.
 Wheeler (1920), the Supreme Court ruled that the Constitution by itself does not give the federal government the power to stop kidnappings, even ones involving moving abductees across state lines on federally-regulated railroads.

 Background

 In 1917, the Phelps Dodge Corporation owned a number of copper and other mines in Arizona.
 Mining conditions in the region were difficult, and working conditions (including mine safety, pay, and camp living conditions) were extremely poor.
-Discrimination against Mexican American and immigrant workers by European-American supervisors was routine and extensive.
+Discrimination against Mexican American and immigrant workers (often Balkan) by European-American supervisors was routine and extensive.
 During the winter of 1915–16, a successful if bitter four-month strike in the Clifton-Morenci district led to widespread discontent and unionization among miners in the state.

 But, the International Union of Mine, Mill, and Smelter Workers (IUMMSW) and its president, Charles Moyer, did little to support the nascent union movement.
 Between February and May 1917, the Industrial Workers of the World (IWW) stepped in and began signing up several hundred miners as members.
 The IWW formed Metal Mine Workers Union No. 800.
 Although Local 800 counted more than 1,000 members, only about 400 paid dues.